Blizzards forecast in California mountains in multiday storm

 Weekend snow also was forecast for parts of the upper Midwest to the Northeast, with pockets of freezing rain over some areas of the central Appalachians.
 The storm was expected to reach the central high Plains by Sunday evening.

 Yet the cold weather blasting the North and West avoided the southern states, leading to wild temperatures differences.
-The high temperature for the U.S. on Friday was 93 degrees Fahrenheit (34 degrees Celsius) at Falcon Lake, Texas, while the low was minus-35 degrees Fahrenheit (1.7 Celsius) near Huntley, Montana.
+The high temperature for the U.S. on Friday was 93 degrees Fahrenheit at Falcon Lake, Texas, while the low was minus-35 degrees Fahrenheit near Huntley, Montana.

 At least three people have died in the coast-to-coast storms.
 A Michigan firefighter died Wednesday after coming into contact with a downed power line, while in Rochester, Minnesota, a pedestrian died after being hit by a city-operated snowplow.
 Authorities in Portland, Oregon, said a person died of hypothermia.

-Much of Portland was shut down with icy roads not expected to thaw until Saturday after the city’s second-heaviest snowfall on record this week: nearly 11 inches (28 centimeters).
+Much of Portland was shut down with icy roads not expected to thaw until Saturday after the city's second-heaviest snowfall on record this week: nearly 11 inches.

 Tim Varner sat huddled with blankets in a Portland storefront doorway shielding him from some of the wind, ice and snow.
 Local officials opened six overnight shelters but the 57-year-old, who has been homeless for two decades, said it was too hard to push a shopping cart containing his belongings to reach one.